Environmental, Social and Governance (ESG) Overview

 Barclays has a series of statements and policy positions on ESG matters including environmental areas, including energy and climate change, human rights, and governance related statements on code of conduct, data protection, financial crime, resilience and tax.
 Read these statements

 Banks have an important role to play in ensuring the world’s energy needs are met while helping to limit the threat that climate change poses to people and to the natural environment.
-See the Energy and Climate Change statement and Environmental Stewardship for further information on green financing and climate related risk management.
-The 2018 ESG Report includes an update on our response to the Taskforce for Climate-related Financial Disclosures.
+See the Energy and Climate Change statement (PDF 91KB) and Environmental Stewardship for further information on green financing and climate related risk management.
+The 2018 ESG Report (PDF 5.97MB) includes an update on our response to the Taskforce for Climate-related Financial Disclosures.

 Diversity and Inclusion